Rosehill 4H: Growing Kids Gods Way

 Our program offers support in the production of livestock for the showing of beef cattle, dairy cattle, swine, goat, lamb, poultry, and rabbits at the county, state and national level.
 Through supervised agricultural experiences and classroom instruction, we provide the necessary fundamentals that explore the areas of animal husbandry, livestock selection, health and care of livestock.

 Our program is involved with the Waller County Fair Association.

 Shooting Sports Program

 Our program is an extension of the Waller County Shooting Sports Program and is committed to giving our members a comprehensive introduction to shooting safety and the fundamentals of archery, rifle and shotgun.
 The program includes a monthly practice with a 4-H certified shooting sports instructor.
 The program also offers a wide array of shooting games at county, state and national competitions.

 In The Food and Nutrition Program, members learn to make healthy food choices, improve energy and alertness, reduce disease and gain knowledge of nutrients.
 Learning experiences include a monthly cooking club.
 This program offers an array of county and state competitions such as, Food Show and Food Challenge.

 Clothing and Textiles

 Members also give back to their communities.
-Members get involved in volunteer projects to protect the environment, mentor younger children and help people who are less fortunate.
+Members get involved in volunteer projects to protect the environment, mentor younger children, and help people who are less fortunate.
 Our members are offered four different opportunIties through our club to serve others.

-RCS offers Agriculture Science Classes to middle school and high school students.
-Course descriptions vary by semester but include the following topics, The Jr. Master Gardner Program, Livestock Production, Horticulture, Vocational Careers, and Sustainable Agriculture.
+RCS offers Agricultural Science Classes to middle school and high school students.
+Course descriptions vary by semester but include the following topics: The Jr. Master Gardener Program, Livestock Production, Horticulture, Vocational Careers, and Sustainable Agriculture.